HaimengBai/431slides/class_24/README.md

     - Build Quiz 3.

 2. Today's Agenda
+    - Changing the `eda.2sam` function from `Love-boost.R` to the `eda.ksam` function now in `Love-boost.R`, too.
+        - See [this PDF](https://github.com/THOMASELOVE/431data/blob/master/Updating_Love-boost.pdf) for details and a demonstration of how to use the new `eda.ksam` function.
+The versions of `Love-boost.R` on this web site now include this new function.
     - Modeling in the Tidyverse (Part C of the Course)
         - Box-Cox procedure for identifying potential outcome transformations
         - Adjusted R-squared in multiple regression as an indicator of overfitting